skosch/YinYangFit/docs/source/index.markdown

 they are agnostic to the edge's contrast polarity, B-cells fire only if they are on one particular side of an object.
-For instance, the B-cell whose receptive field is marked in red below only detects edges on the *left side* of objects, as indicated by the small protrusion pointing toward the object.{sn}Almost everything we know about border ownership networks is owed to Johns Hopkins researcher Rüdiger von der Heydt and his students.{/sn} It responds to stimuli 1 and 2, but not 3 and 4:
+For instance, the B-cell whose receptive field is marked in red below only detects edges on the *left side* of objects, as indicated here by the small protrusion pointing toward the right.{sn}Almost everything we know about border ownership networks is owed to Johns Hopkins researcher Rüdiger von der Heydt and his students.{/sn} It responds to stimuli 1 and 2, but not 3 and 4:

 <img src="img/b_cell_1.png" alt="B cell illustration">

-The B-cell only sees an edge.
+This is remarkable.
+After all, the B-cell only sees an edge.
 It cannot know which part of the object it is on; its receptive field is much too small.
-So its activity must be gated by a neuron which does: namely, one of our higher-level V4 neurons.{sn}Signals from other V2 neurons are unlikely, because horizontal connections conduct [too slowly](https://dx.doi.org/10.1152%2Fjn.00928.2010) to explain the lab-measured response times of B-cells.{/sn} The object owning the edge fragment could have any shape and size, so all active V4 neurons whose contour templates coincide with the edge fragment send amplifying signals to our B-cell.
+So its activity must be gated by a neuron which does: namely, one of our higher-level V4 neurons.{sn}Signals from other V2 neurons are unlikely, because horizontal connections conduct [too slowly](https://dx.doi.org/10.1152%2Fjn.00928.2010) to explain the lab-measured response times of B-cells.{/sn} The object owning the edge fragment could have any shape and size, so *all* active V4 neurons whose contour templates coincide with the edge fragment send amplifying signals to our B-cell.
 In turn, our B-cell directly contributes to their activation, establishing a positive feedback loop: